m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

 This is how transformation happens—not through grand declarations or master plans, but through small acts of courage and connection multiplied across networks of relationship.
 Through circles of people brave enough to sit with uncertainty, to listen deeply to place and possibility, to take small actions with great love.

 The path to the Symbiocene isn't a straight line.
 It's more like mycorrhizal networks spreading underground, connecting trees in ways invisible to the surface eye but vital to the forest's flourishing.
-Each ritual practice, each circle, each conversation, each small experiment becomes another node in this living network of transformation.
+Each ritual, each somatic practice, each circle, each conversation, each small experiment becomes another node and vector in this living network of transformation.

 ## Walking Together